alphagov/govuk_frontend_fractal_alpha/README.md

 # govuk_frontend_fractal_alpha

+A GOV.UK themed version of Clearleft's [Fractal](http://fractal.build/).

-Clearleft's Fractal applied to the GOV.UK Frontend Alpha
+We're assessing a number of component library build tools as part of the GOV.UK Frontend Alpha work.